 NLF: New Students into TEAMS with non-NRS–Approved Tests: AEL grantees must be aware that future TEAMS modifications will allow students without an NRS-approved test to be entered into TEAMS with class contact time and a provisional EFL; when TEAMS enhancements allow for this, grantees will be required to enter all class contact time for any student receiving AEL services.

+AEL Assessment Guide Program Waivers for PY’20–’21

+NLF: AEL grantees must be aware that a test in TEAMS is considered valid if it is less than 365 calendar days old.
+This means that the 150 calendar-day test validity requirement outlined in the AEL Assessment Guide is waived, as long as a participant has a valid test or one that is less than 365 days old and can be used to measure progress (that is, not a topped out score).
+Additionally, the following requirements in the AEL Assessment Guide that are related to the 150 calendar-day test validity requirement are waived, provided that the participant has a valid test:

+All exiters must test upon returning to the AEL program.

+A participant crossing into a new program year will be retested if the last test is older than 150 calendar days.

+Participants returning from a planned gap will be retested.

 INQUIRIES:

 Send inquiries regarding this AEL Letter to AELTA@twc.texas.gov.